 Out-of-State Student Complaint Process

 Waubonsee Community College is committed to resolving student complaints in an expeditious and fair manner.
-Online students residing outside of Illinois should resolve any complaints with Waubonsee by contacting the Distance Learning Manager.
+Online students residing outside of Illinois should resolve any complaints with Waubonsee by contacting the Dean for Online Learning and Center for Teaching, Learning and Technology at (630) 466-7900, ext.
+2588.